It may seem odd, but it's true. Psoriasis is related to some digestive disorders that are also autoimmune diseases.

 - Sore, achy joints

 You might mistake celiac disease for psoriatic arthritis, because both can cause joint pain and fatigue.
 Your doctor can order a blood test that measures levels of antibodies to check whether gluten affects you.
+Read more on how to find out if you have celiac disease.

 Managing Both Conditions